-Although many style guides recommend active over passive voice, this should not be at the expensive of good scholarly writing.
+Although many style guides recommend active over passive voice, this should not be at the expense of good scholarly writing.
 Passive voice has its place and, in fact, it’s often the better choice.
 When might that be?

-When the object is more important than the subject
+The object is more important than the subject

 In a thesis or journal paper, this might be in the Methods section where you want to focus on the object experiencing the action rather than the person performing the action.
 That is, the object is the most important part of the sentence.

 APA notes that passive voice is ‘acceptable in expository writing when focusing on the object or recipient of the action rather than on the actor’ (p.
 118).
 It gives an example where you may be describing in the Methods section how an experiment has been set up: